-- Understand what makes a successful leader - Understand how their style is perceived by others and as a result, identify strengths and establish areas for improvement - Establish a vision for themselves and their team, understanding how to inspire people - Develop a personal action plan organisational culture- they facilitate and empower rather than control or restrict their staff; they treat their staff with appreciation and respect and show commitment to developing, increasing and rewarding the capabilities of those they manage.
+- Understand what makes a successful leader - Understand how their style is perceived by others and as a result, identify strengths and establish areas for improvement - Establish a vision for themselves and their team, understanding how to inspire people - Develop a personal action plan

+ENGAGING MANAGERS is at the heart of the development of our organisational culture- they facilitate and empower rather than control or restrict their staff; they treat their staff with appreciation and respect and show commitment to developing, increasing and rewarding the capabilities of those they manage.
 We have in place development programmes for our middle managers to support this approach.